In a society that’s supposedly equitable, why are some people poor, and other people rich?

 My point is that class mobility has literally been a fairy tale for most of human history.

 In moments of extreme unrest, you might get the odd up-and-comer—did you know Genghis Khan spent his youth as a homeless beggar?—but these were exceptional figures.
-If you give me the choice between trying to build wealth now, and any other point in history, I’d choose now.
+If you gave me a time machine and told me to go build wealth at any time in human history, I’d pick a time very close to right now.

 The American Dream is a lovely thing because it promotes the idea that you have some control over your own destiny.
 It teaches the dreamer to value hard work, perseverance, prudence, and independence.
 And although following those prescriptions is not a guarantee of automatic success, each of those values are independently worthy.
 Even failure can direct your steps toward new and unexpected rewards.